thecsw/musicPi/README.md

 By sending more indexes (codes), new songs will be inserted into the queue and will start playing when the previous one ends.
 Hope you will like it.
 Peace out!
+###BTW
+I dont music in the folder, that was just my folder with music that I had